 - Barnet Police

 - Barnet Schools

 - Barnet Family Services

-- Barnet Health Agencies
+- Barnet Health Agencies.

-• Barnet Police:
+Barnet Police:

-- First line of Escalation - An Inspector or the on Duty Officer in charge of the uniform response shift (24/7).
-If the Police Team dealing is not Barnet the Duty Officer would be expected to deal with this on their behalf.
-The contact details for them will be available from the officer dealing with the case / incident. - Second line of Escalation - Between 0700hrs and 2100hrs the on duty / on call member of the 'Senior Leadership Team' for Barnet.
+First line of Escalation

+• An Inspector or the Duty Officer in charge of the uniform response shift (24/7).
+If the Police Team dealing is not Barnet, the Duty Officer would be expected to deal with this on their behalf.
+The contact details for them will be available from the officer dealing with the case / incident.

+Second line of Escalation

+- Between 7:00am and 9:00pm, the on duty / on call member of the 'Senior Leadership Team' for Barnet.
 Their contact details will be available via the Duty Officer.
-This may within office hours go to the Safeguarding lead. - Between 2100hrs and 0700hrs the Night Duty Superintendent who will be covering all of North London.
-The contact details will be available via the Duty Officer. - Third line of Escalation The Borough Commander for Barnet Police.
+This may within office hours go to the Safeguarding lead - Between 9:00pm and 7:00am, the Night Duty Superintendent who will be covering all of North London.
+The contact details will be available via the Duty Officer.

+Third line of Escalation

+• The Borough Commander for Barnet Police.